CatmanFan/FriishProduce/README.md

 ---

 ## To-Do
-- [X] Fix CRC32 incorrect order in LibRetro
-- [X] Reset N64 ROM limit
-- [X] Check that added N64 bases are working correctly.
-(Kirby 64 - The Crystal Shards, Pokémon PL, Majora)

-- [ ] Restructuring, trimming features and cleaning code
+- [ ] Add Japanese-only icons for consoles
-- [ ] Check that everything is working properly and whether more features should be added before v1.6 release

 ### Potential
 - [ ] Merge separate components of ProjectForm into panels / Create UserControl for content options ?
+- [ ] Restructuring, trimming features and cleaning code

 ---